PostHog/posthog.com/contents/blog/product-management-needs-validation.md

 ### How does PostHog do this?
 Gathering user feedback is something we invest in as an on-going activity, regularly reaching out to members of the community and speaking with them directly.
 Often we record and share these calls internally.

-We also run seperate usability tests with handpicked users when releasing new features.
+We also run separate usability tests with handpicked users when releasing new features.
 You can find out more about [how we gather user feedback in the PostHog handbook](https://posthog.com/handbook/product/user-feedback).

 ## Specifications / Requirements
 Customers (especially large enterprises) enjoy providing detailed requirements and specifications around user experiences and their product’s performance.
 As a Product Manager, it’s easy to dismiss these requirements as “prescriptive”, “solutionizing” or “bespoke”, but they’re often a valuable source of insights.